cotix-ai/Deep-Think/README.md

 The operation of Deep Thinker follows a clear, iterative cycle, mimicking a structured thought process:

-1.  **Selection:** The algorithm starts at the root of the "thought tree" (the initial problem) and traverses down the tree by repeatedly selecting the child node with the highest UCT score.
-This focuses the search on the most promising known path.
+1.  **Selection:** The algorithm starts at the root of the "thought tree" (the initial problem) and traverses down the tree by repeatedly selecting the child node with the highest LLM-UCT score.
+This focuses the search on the most promising known path, balanced by its uncertainty and exploration potential.
 2.  **Expansion:** Once a leaf node (a thought that hasn't been explored yet) is reached, the Policy Network (`get_possible_actions`) is called to generate all possible next steps, expanding the tree.
 3.  **Simulation (Rollout):** From one of these new nodes, a fast, lightweight "rollout" policy is used to quickly generate a complete solution.
 The Value Network (`get_state_value`) then scores this final outcome.
 This gives a quick estimate of the potential of the newly expanded branch.
-4.  **Backpropagation:** The score from the simulation is propagated back up the tree, updating the visit count (`N`) and average reward (`Q`) for every node along the selected path.
+4.  **Backpropagation:** The score from the simulation is propagated back up the tree, updating the visit count (`N`), average reward (`Q`), and reward variance for every node along the selected path.
 This refines the "intuition" of the search algorithm for future selections.
 5.  **Convergence:** This loop is repeated for a fixed number of `simulations`.
-The final answer is constructed by following the path from the root with the highest visit count, representing the most thoroughly vetted line of reasoning.
+The final answer is constructed by following the path from the root with the highest visit count (`N`), representing the most thoroughly vetted line of reasoning.

 <br>